 The specific systems in place for property maintenance will influence the extent of these challenges, but the increased cash flow often comes with additional management headaches.

-Multifamily homes are currently in high demand because of their many benefits.
+Multifamily homes are in high demand because of their numerous benefits.
 As a result, you may face intense competition from experienced investors.
 This competition can lead to bidding wars, which drive up prices, or another investor might outbid you by offering cash.

 Acquiring a multifamily property is possible if you have the necessary funds, but be prepared to compete with other buyers.